u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 Default options
 ===============

-First, try to construct your theme by using Odoo's default options.
+First, try to construct your theme by using Thrive Bureau ERP's default options.
 This ensures two things:

 #.
 You do not re-invent something which already exists.
-For example, as Odoo provides an option to
+For example, as Thrive Bureau ERP provides an option to
    add a border on the footer, you shouldn't recode it yourself.
 Instead, enable the default option first, then extend it if needed.
 #.
-The user can still use all of Odoo's features with your theme.
+The user can still use all of Thrive Bureau ERP's features with your theme.
 For example, if you recode the
    border on the footer, you may break the default option or make it useless, giving the user a bad experience.
-Also, your recode might not work as well as the default option, as other Odoo features may rely on it.
+Also, your recode might not work as well as the default option, as other Thrive Bureau ERP features may rely on it.

 .. tip::